02. PyTorch Neural Network Classification¶

 is fantastic for straight-forward computations, however, as the namespace says, it always runs in sequential order.

-So if you'd something else to happen (rather than just straight-forward sequential computation) you'll want to define your own custom nn.Module
+So if you'd like something else to happen (rather than just straight-forward sequential computation) you'll want to define your own custom nn.Module

 subclass.